libris/swepubanalys/README.md

 There is a repository dedicated for direct SPARQL interaction with the data in SwePub at https://github.com/libris/swepub-sparql

 ### Data loading utilities
-There is also a git project that handles the different parts of data loading of Swepub för analys och bibliometri.
+There is also a git project that handles the different parts of data loading of Swepub för analys och bibliometri, _SwePub data loading_.
 This is not a public repo and is located internally at KB

-This repo handles:
+The _SwePub data loading_ repo handles:
-* Loading of data into Virtuoso, including the extraction and triplifying of MODS records from the OAI-PMH harvester
+* Loading of data into Virtuoso, including the extraction and triplifying of MODS records from the OAI-PMH harvester via the _Leyes_ database
 * Making "complete" data dumps in SQL format from Sparql queries
 * Loading data into Elasticsearch to facilitate for faster result counting and graph drawing in the web interface
 * Triplifying external CSV sources